 For information on admissions to our Partner schools, click one of the links below:

-Once the student is accepted into the partnership school, the school guidance counselors will recommend a student based on the general below criteria:
+Once the student is accepted into the partnership school, the school guidance counselors will recommend a student based on the criteria below:

 - Demonstration of financial need as determined by the partnership school Admissions and Administration staff